Suffrage: Women's suffrage

-Women's suffrage is, by definition, the right of women to vote.
+Women's suffrage is the right of women to vote.
 This was the goal of the suffragists, who believed in using legal means, as well as the suffragettes, who used extremist measures.
 Short-lived suffrage equity was drafted into provisions of the State of New Jersey's first, 1776 Constitution, which extended the Right to Vote to unwed female landholders and black land owners.

 However, the document did not specify an Amendment procedure, and the provision was subsequently replaced in 1844 by the adoption of the succeeding constitution, which reverted to "all white male" suffrage restrictions.

 Although the Kingdom of Hawai'i granted female suffrage in 1840, the right was rescinded in 1852.
 Limited voting rights were gained by some women in Sweden, Britain, and some western U.S. states in the 1860s.
 In 1893, the British colony of New Zealand became the first self-governing nation to extend the right to vote to all adult women.
 In 1894, the women of South Australia achieved the right to both vote and stand for Parliament.
 The autonomous Grand Duchy of Finland in the Russian Empire was the first nation to allow all women to both vote and run for parliament.

 Anti-women's suffrage propaganda

 Those against the women's suffrage movement made public organizations to put down the political movement, with the main argument being that a woman's place was in the home, not polls.
 Political cartoons and public outrage over women's rights increased as the opposition to suffrage worked to organize legitimate groups campaigning against women's voting rights.
 The Massachusetts Association Opposed to the Further Extension of Suffrage to Women was one organization that came out of the 1880s to put down the voting efforts.

-Many anti-suffrage propaganda poked fun at the idea of women in politics.
+Much anti-suffrage propaganda poked fun at the idea of women in politics.
 Political cartoons displayed the most sentiment by portraying the issue of women's suffrage to be swapped with men's lives.
 Some mocked the popular suffrage hairstyle of full-upward combed hair.
 Others depicted young girls turning into suffragettes after a failure in life, such as not being married.